kstenschke/grepc/README.md

 **grepc** searches for PATTERN in each FILE.
 If no FILE is given, recursively searches the working directory.
 **grepc** prints all matches and their amount of occurrences.

-The chart of found matches is sorted:
-1. descending by amount of occurrences
-2. ascending alphabetically by matching string
+Printed matches are sorted: 1. descending by amount of occurrences, 2. ascending alphabetically by matching string.

 ## Table of Contents